 Analyze Data in the VibrationData Toolbox

 The VibrationData Toolbox is the MATLAB-compiled Signal Analysis & Structural Dynamics Package by Tom Irvine.
 This article will go through a few analysis examples.
-To install the toolbox, download the toolbox from the main site, and then see this article.
+To install the toolbox, download the toolbox from the main site and then read this article.

 In this Article